fcorrionero/AsiaCars/README.md

 ### Roadmap
-In order to improve the application we could develop a queue system to handle large number of requests, in a manner that when a request arrives to our API it will be enqueued to later processing.
+In order to improve the application we could develop a queue system to handle large number of requests, in a manner that when a request arrives to our API it will be enqueued to be processed later.
-Other improvement could be developed using CQRS to separate readings and writings, using separated persistence systems (raead and write models).
+Other improvement could the use of CQRS to separate readings and writings, using separated persistence systems (read and write models).
-Other services like redis, Amazon ElasticCache, etc are available solutions to use a shared database between multiples instances of our app.
+Other services like redis, Amazon ElasticCache, etc are available solutions to used as shared database between multiples instances of our app.